 Each commercial company must be registered in the registry of entrepreneurs of the National Court Register (Polish abbreviation: KRS).

-- agreements between the company and a management board member must be signed by the supervisory board or a proxy acting on behalf of the company;
+- agreements between the company and a management board member must be signed by the supervisory board or a proxy appointed by a resolution of the general meeting;

 - in the case of a sole-shareholder limited liability company, the sole shareholder who is a private individual must pay his own social security contributions to the Social Security Agency (Polish: Zakład Ubezpieczeń Społecznych, ZUS), as in the case of a person running their own business on a sole proprietorship basis.
 If at least two entities appear as shareholders, payment of social security contributions is not mandatory;

 - all company information must be disclosed in the National Court Register, and therefore all changes in the company should be notified to the Register within 7 days of occurrence; notifications are filed on official forms, and any change of an entry in the National Court Register is subject to a relevant procedure fee;